 How is Wegener’s granulomatosis treated?

-- Corticosteroid.
-This is a steroid that helps reduce inflammation.
-Long-term steroid use can affect your bone health, so your health care provider may also watch and treat changes in your bone density.
+- Corticosteroids.
+This steroid helps reduce inflammation.
+Long-term steroid use can affect your bone health, so your healthcare provider may also watch and treat changes in your bone density.

 - Cyclophosphamide (also called Cytoxan).
 This is used to treat active Wegener’s granulomatosis.

-- This drug may be given to keep symptoms in remission for one to two years.
-You may need to take folic acid supplements with this drug.
+- This drug may be given to keep symptoms in remission for 1 to 2 years.

 - This is an alternative to methotrexate.

-- This medication may be given in combination with prednisone to treat Wegener’s granulomatosis and bring about remission.
+- This medicine may be given in combination with prednisone to treat Wegener’s granulomatosis and bring about remission.

-- Antibiotics (also called Imuran).
+- Antibiotics.
 Certain infections are more common among people with this condition.
 Antibiotics may be given to treat or prevent infection.

 What are the complications of Wegener’s granulomatosis?